Mathias Machado T'09, Director of Career Services and Resources

-In our latest blog, we offered some advice on what to keep in mind when preparing for your Tuck admissions interview.
-We’ll now turn our attention to a related component of your Tuck application: your resume!
+In this blog post, we turn our attention to an important component of your Tuck application: your resume.
 We’ve partnered with Career Services to offer guidance that will help your resume shine.

 A Resume, A Snapshot

 An impactful resume is an important part of your Tuck application.
 When starting to read your file, many officers on our team will first look at your resume before reviewing other parts of your application.
 Your resume is also the only document your Tuck interviewer will see prior to interviewing you.
 Creating a strong first impression is important, and having a resume that is representative of your work output, skills, interests, and community involvement allows you to highlight specific meaningful aspects of your experience to others.
 Your resume should be a snapshot of experiences and achievements, and show that you have the transferable skills needed to succeed, not only in an academic setting, but beyond the classroom as well.
 Yes, your resume helps us understand how you align with the Accomplished criterion; however, a well-crafted resume can be used as a vehicle to speak to the Smart, Aware and Encouraging criteria as well.

 This may seem like a heavy lift for one piece of paper, but it’s definitely achievable!

 Your resume should be one page in length to allow the reader to navigate to key information quickly.
 In addition to fitting everything you’d like to highlight on one page, pay attention to the margins (not too narrow), spacing (1.0 suggested), and font size (no smaller than 10 point).
 Maintain formatting consistency throughout the resume and use white space for easy reading.
 We do not have a preferred template for candidates to use.
 However, if you’d like additional guidance on how to best structure and format your resume, including a Tuck resume format template as an example, take a look at our comprehensive resume writing guide.